Staff

 In his free time, Nick volunteers with the Lake Placid Outing Club.
 He likes mountain biking, all types of skiing and staying active outdoors.
 He has kayaked from Newcomb to New York City and hiked all the Adirondack 46er mountains.
 He is a USSA Level 200 Cross-Country coach and has completed the USOC SafeSport course.
 Nick notes “coffee is a mainstay at race weekends.”

-Devo Cross-Country/Biathlon Assistant Coach
+Devo Cross Country/Biathlon Assistant Coach

 Kim grew up in Rochester, NY and started racing for Honeoye Falls Lima High School.
 She attended St. Lawrence University, Class of '92, majoring in Government.
-During her time at SLU, Kim raced in 3 NCAA Championships, attended numerous Junior National Championships and had top ten finishes.
+During her time at SLU, Kim raced in 3 NCAA Championships, attended numerous Junior National Championships, and had top-ten finishes.
 Upon graduation, she raced for 2 more years and learned to shoot, competing also in Biathlon.

 Kim has 4 children with her husband, Duncan.
 They recently relocated back to Lake Placid to enjoy all that the Adirondacks have to offer.
 Kim loves working with the NYSEF Devo team.

 During her free time, Kim hikes, runs and bikes.
-Being outdoors is her passion and she is thrilled to be able to share it with our up and coming racers!
+Being outdoors is her passion and she is thrilled to be able to share it with our up-and-coming racers!

 Cross-Country Assistant Coach